-Mexican weddings are large family affairs, oftentimes treated as family reunions.
-Everyone from all sides of the family is invited, along with handfuls of friends, which means guest lists often exceed 200.
-Whether you’re related to the couple or not—if you’re celebrating, eating, and dancing together, you’re family.
+Mexican weddings tend to be large family affairs, oftentimes even treated as family reunions.
+Everyone from all sides of the family is invited, along with handfuls of friends, which means guest lists often exceed 200 people.
+Whether or not you’re related to the couple—if you’re celebrating, eating, and dancing together, then you’re family.

-“Mexican weddings are very festive,” says Father Ryan Zamora Carnecer.
+“Mexican weddings are very festive,” says Father Ryan Zamora Carnecer, the pastor at Divine Providence Catholic Church in San Antonio, Texas.
 “Many times there are mariachis that play during the mass, and the church is beautifully decorated with flowers and colorful decorations.
 At the same time, it’s very faith-based, and there’s a focus on God and our Blessed Mother, Mary, to guide the couple through this journey.”

 Meet the Expert